sprnva/docs/app/views/update/v1.x/migration.md

 Access database migration by visiting this URL: `localhost/example-app/migration`

-Here's the look of our database migration.
+Here's the look of our database migration module.
 ![alt text](public/storage/images/migration.png)

 ## INSTANCES
-Instances is the mode that we use to identify a migration file.
+Instances is the mode that we set and then use to identify a migration file.
 - **NEW** - This will create a new table in the database
 - **RENAMETABLE** - Will rename a table in the database
 - **DROP** - This will drop a table in the database